Melania Trump Claimed ‘Spooks’ Slowly Poisoning Her Husband? No, But Fake Article About Donald Gets 200 Shares

 In the wake of President Donald Trump recently slurring his words, as reported by the Inquisitr, folks are coming up with fictional reasons why they believe Trump began slurring.
 An article is appearing on various websites notorious for fake news with a headline that reads, “Melania Trump Claims ‘Spooks’ Are Slowly Poisoning Her Husband.”
 The basis of the article claims that First Lady Melania Trump has a fear of a “secret poisoner in the White House” who has allegedly been targeting Trump with “heavy sedatives” that have been placed inside of Trump’s drinks.

-According to the New York Times, Trump drinks about one “dozen Diet Cokes” each day, therefore the fake article has likely used bits of real life to come up with the premise for the fake piece.
-The false report claimed that the person poisoning Trump was doing so in order to gain control of him and slow him down in order to discredit his presidency.
+According to the New York Times, Trump drinks about one “dozen Diet Cokes” each day; therefore, the fake article has likely used bits of real life to come up with the premise for the fake piece.
+The false report claimed that the person poisoning Trump was doing so in order to gain control of him and slow him down to discredit his presidency.

 The whole notion of Trump being poisoned is fake, as reported by Gossip Cop.
 But that hasn’t stopped people from sharing the article on Facebook and commenting about the notion of Melania allegedly telling friends that Trump’s once robust and high energy state has been replaced with his current “slower, damaged version.”
 The article claiming that Trump is slurring by 8 p.m. and that the president is no longer the man Melania knows is getting plenty of discussion on social media.